· 6 min read

 This attribute indicates a class that should be treated semantically as a native Swift root class, but which inherits a specific Objective-C class at runtime.
 For most classes this is the runtime’s “SwiftObject” root class.
 The compiler does not need to know about the class; it’s the build system’s responsibility to link against the ObjC code that implements the root class, and the ObjC implementation’s responsibility to ensure instances begin with a Swift-refcounting-compatible object header and override all the necessary NSObject refcounting methods.

 This allows us to subclass an Objective-C class and use the fast Swift memory allocator.
-If you want to add some notes about these attributes, please contact me.

 Get the Practical Server Side Swift book